|

 and even disappointing journey. |

-1/3 cup no sugar (or low carb) ketchup
+protein.
+Barbequed Pork Chops 1/3 cup no sugar (or low carb) ketchup1 tbsp. cider vinegar

 1 tbsp. brown sugar